 At the other end of the scale temperatures above 90°F will also negatively affect a christmas cactus especially if the plant is in bloom.

-If you can keep your christmas cactus within a temperature range of 65°F – 75°F, and provide it with good humidity levels, your plant will thrive and bloom.
+If you can keep your christmas cactus within a temperature range of 65°F – 75°F, and provide it with good humidity levels, then your christmas cactus will thrive and bloom.

 How much humidity does a Christmas cactus need?

 The natural habitat of the christmas cactus is very different to many other popular succulents grown as houseplants, such as the aloe plant for example which grows in dry air and water-scarce deserts.
 Where other succulents require dry air and long periods without water the christmas cactus prefers a more moist environment.

 Christmas cactus requires high humidity.
 Humidity levels between 60% and 70% are ideal.